Receiving Commissions: Registering a Non-Active Firm with RIBO

 Audits

-Consider reviewing internally whether any commission income is being paid to external corporations and confirm whether these are properly registered with RIBO.
+Principal Brokers should consider reviewing internally whether any commission income is being paid to external corporations and confirm with the owner whether these are properly registered with RIBO.

 What happens if I am no longer paid commissions?

-If you have a non-active member firm registration that you no longer use to collect commissions, please email licensing@ribo.com for information on how to deregister the firm’s RIBO license.
+If you have a non-active member firm registration that you no longer use to collect commissions, please email licensing@ribo.com to deregister the firm’s RIBO license.
 Please note, you do not need to dissolve the legal corporation.

 Are there other conditions for maintaining a non-active member firm registration?